James Kahn

 James Kahn (born December 30, 1947) is an American medical specialist and writer, best known for his novelization of Return of the Jedi.
 Born in Chicago, Kahn received a degree in medical studies from the University of Chicago.
 His post-graduate training, specializing in Emergency Medicine, was completed at USC–LA County Hospital and UCLA.
 His original work includes three novels in the New World series: World Enough, and Time (1980), Time's Dark Laughter (1982), and Timefall (1987).
 As well as Return of the Jedi, he wrote the novelizations of the films Poltergeist and Indiana Jones and the Temple of Doom.
 He has also written for well-known television series such as Melrose Place and Star Trek: The Next Generation.
 He was the producer of Melrose Place from 1996 to 1998.

 Early life

-James Kahn was born in Chicago in 1947, and began playing the guitar at age 12.
+Kahn was born in Chicago in 1947, and began playing the guitar at age 12.
 He graduated from Maine Township High School West in 1965; then attended the University of Chicago, where he majored in Biology, drew a draft lottery number of 3, became involved in the anti-Vietnam War movement, participated in the 1968 Democratic Convention riots, and studied with the Byronic scholar Jerome McGann.
 When, during his fifth year in the college, his short story, "The Box", won second place in a U. of C. contest, one of the judges, Daryl Hine, sent Kahn's story to Playboy magazine, which bought it and published it in March 1971 – marking Kahn’s debut as a professional writer.